Do Go On - 360 - Alan Turing & The Enigma

 You must know that.

-Because this would have been an amazing, like,
+Because it just would have been an amazing, like,

 main degree is, of course, mathematics.